 The plan calls for a stadium near the corner of San Leandro Street and 66th Avenue, with retail stores and a plaza stretching from the ballpark to Interstate 880.
 It includes housing units in high-rises and midrises stretching from the edge of the ballpark to High Street.

 "Everyone benefits if we can take an older area and recast it into a nicer and more modern activity," Wolff said at the time.
-"A mixed-use kind of an approach, we can use that to help pay for the facility."

 But standing in the way are the 100 or so property owners with businesses in the area.
 Their land is appraised at more than $100 million, though it is likely higher on the real estate market.